AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Array and BinarySearch:
 - Solved Find the Duplicate Number on leetcode with tc of O(n) and sc of O(1) Beats 86.43% in runtime and 74% in Memory with JavaScript

+### day 49 of #100DaysOfCode
+- Started working on CsNav Styling and making it more responsive
+- Learning Bit Manipulation and BinarySearch

+#### Array and BinarySearch:
+- Solved Hamming Distance on leetcode with tc of O(n) and sc of O(1) Beats 83.58% in runtime and 62% in Memory with JavaScript